Swastika: Four winds

+Historical uses

 Prehistory

-According to Joseph Campbell, the earliest known swastika is from 10,000 BCE – part of "an intricate meander pattern of joined-up swastikas" found on a late paleolithic figurine of a bird, carved from mammoth ivory, found in Mezine, Ukraine.
+The earliest known swastikas are from 10,000 to 17,000 BCE – part of "an intricate meander pattern of joined-up swastikas" found on a late Paleolithic figurine of a bird, carved from mammoth ivory, found in Mezine, Ukraine.
 It has been suggested that this swastika may be a stylised picture of a stork in flight.
 As the carving was found near phallic objects, this may also support the idea that the pattern was a fertility symbol.

 In the mountains of Iran, there are swastikas or spinning wheels inscribed on stone walls, which are estimated to be more than 7,000 years old.
 One instance is in Khorashad, Birjand, on the holy wall Lakh Mazar.

 Mirror-image swastikas (clockwise and counter-clockwise) have been found on ceramic pottery in the Devetashka cave, Bulgaria, dated to 6,000 BCE.

-Some of the earliest archaeological evidence of the swastika in the Indian subcontinent can be dated to 3,000 BCE.
-The investigators put forth the hypothesis that the swastika moved westward from the Indian subcontinent to Finland, Scandinavia, the Scottish Highlands and other parts of Europe.
+In South Asia, swastika symbols first appear in the archaeological record around 3000 BCE in the Indus Valley Civilisation.
+It also appears in the Bronze and Iron Age cultures around the Black Sea and the Caspian Sea.
+In all these cultures, swastika symbols do not appear to occupy any marked position or significance, appearing as just one form of a series of similar symbols of varying complexity.
+In the Zoroastrian religion of Persia, the swastika was a symbol of the revolving sun, infinity, or continuing creation.
+It is one of the most common symbols on Mesopotamian coins.
 In England, neolithic or Bronze Age stone carvings of the symbol have been found on Ilkley Moor, such as the Swastika Stone.

-Swastikas have also been found on pottery in archaeological digs in Africa, in the area of Kush and on pottery at the Jebel Barkal temples, in Iron Age designs of the northern Caucasus (Koban culture), and in Neolithic China in the Majiabang and Majiayao cultures.
+Swastikas have also been found on pottery in archaeological digs in Africa, in the area of Kush and on pottery at the Jebel Barkal temples, in Iron Age designs of the northern Caucasus (Koban culture), and in Neolithic China in the Majiayao culture.

-Other Iron Age attestations of the swastika can be associated with Indo-European cultures such as the Illyrians, Indo-Iranians, Celts, Greeks, Germanic peoples and Slavs.
-In Sintashta culture's "Country of Towns", ancient Indo-European settlements in southern Russia, it has been found a great concentration of some of the oldest swastika patterns.

-The swastika is also seen in Egypt during the Coptic period.
+Swastikas are also seen in Egypt during the Coptic period.
 Textile number T.231-1923 held at the V&A Museum in London includes small swastikas in its design.
 This piece was found at Qau-el-Kebir, near Asyut, and is dated between 300 and 600 CE.

 The Tierwirbel (the German for "animal whorl" or "whirl of animals") is a characteristic motif in Bronze Age Central Asia, the Eurasian Steppe, and later also in Iron Age Scythian and European (Baltic and Germanic) culture, showing rotational symmetric arrangement of an animal motif, often four birds' heads.
-Even wider diffusion of this "Asiatic" theme has been proposed, to the Pacific and even North America (especially Moundville).
+Even wider diffusion of this "Asiatic" theme has been proposed to the Pacific and even North America (especially Moundville).